quarto-dev/quarto-cli/src/publish/README.md

 Account information is not stored in this file, so it is suitable for checking in to version control and being shared by multiple publishers.

-Note that GitHub Pages publishes are not stored in the `_publish.yml` file (they are tracked by virtue of the creation of a `gh-pages` branch).

 If you provide the `--id` option (described below) then a publish record is not saved (as in that case you already have another means for tracking published content).

 ## GitHub Pages

 Publising to GitHub Pages works a little differently than to other providers.
-Rather than interacting with a remote API, a special `gh-pages` branch is created and the contents of your `_site` or `_book` directory is pushed to this branch (GitHub will automatically publish a website when it sees a `gh-pages` branch created).
+Rather than interacting with a remote API and writing publish records to `_publish.yml`, a special `gh-pages` branch is created and the contents of your `_site` or `_book` directory is pushed to this branch (GitHub will automatically publish a website when it sees a `gh-pages` branch created).

 It's possible to publish websites to services outside of github.com (e.g. GitHub Enterprise or GitLab) however two conditions need to be met in order for this to work properly:

 1. Automatic publisihng of `gh-pages` branches must be a feature of the server you are publishing to (alternatively you may need to manually configure this for your repository).

-2. `quarto publish` needs to know the URL that will be used to access the published site.
-This can be deduced automatically for github.com but for other servers you should include a `CNAME` file in root of your repository that includes the website URL.
+2. Ideally, `quarto publish` should be aware of the URL that will be used to access the published site (so that it can correctly write social metadata, a sitemap, and RSS feeds, all of which require absolute URLs).
+This URL can be deduced automatically for github.com but for other servers you should include a `site-url` in your website or book configuration.
+Alternatively, if you are providing a custom domain name using a `CNAME` file in the root of your repository that will also be consulted to determine the site's URL.

 ## Headless / CI Usage